RomainFallet/nas-raspberry-nextcloud/README.md

 [Back to top ↑](#installation-guide)

 Now you need to configure your DNS zone extacly like this.
 Go into your registrar admin panel and add all these records according to its documentation.

 This looks like this with OVH:
 ![dns-zone](https://user-images.githubusercontent.com/6952638/76681053-d34ecc80-65ee-11ea-9232-cdcfe8efaa4a.png)

 Even if the modifications are made instantly in the interface, the DNS configuration can make several hours (up to 24 hours) to be fully propagated around the world, so wait few hours before continue.

 ## 11. Request TLS certificates from Let's Encrypt

 [Back to top ↑](#installation-guide)

 Once your DNS configuration is propagated and OK, you can ask TLS certificates in order to access your machine with your own domain over HTTPS.

-Go under "System > TLS (SSL) Certificates" and hit the "Provision" buton to automatically get a TLS certificates for your domains.
+Go under "System > TLS (SSL) Certificates" and hit the "Provision" button to automatically get a TLS certificates for your domains.

 ![ssl-certs](https://user-images.githubusercontent.com/6952638/76702693-221e6400-66cc-11ea-9512-626e755d187b.png)

 After that, you may see an error.
 You just need to access your admin panel directly with your domain name instead of the IP address:

 ```text
 https://box.<yourDomainName>/admin